 Opportunities & Preparation

 Apart from the foreign language classes, all these high schools teach in Japanese with adequate language support.
+These schools provide an opportunity of knowing the cultures better, have club activities and a lot more fun stuff.

 So if you’re planning to get yourself admitted into these schools, it’s better to consult the Tokyo Metropolitan Education Consultation Center for a general enquiry or just visit or call the schools for better information.